 - Ciprani Downtown – A trendy Italian eatery great for people watching.
 Dress to impress but you already are since going to NYFW.

 - Felix – A very international spot perfect for Happy Hour with big windows that open onto the street.
 Honestly, I never actually eat here but hanged out to watch Soccer games or went for drinking & dancing.

 - Sadelle’s – The perfect place for brunch but make sure to make reservations if you’re going on the weekend.
 Otherwise, it’s an hour wait.
 They are known for their tower trio.

-- GITANO Jungle Room and Terraces – Situtated inside of The James Hotel, GITANO Jungle Room is inside the hotel while GITANO Terrace is outdoors.
+- GITANO Jungle Room and Terraces – Situated inside of The James Hotel, GITANO Jungle Room is inside the hotel while GITANO Terrace is outdoors.

-- La Mercerie – A French eatery known for their buckwheat crepes and a home decor showcase attached to it.
+- La Mercerie – A French eatery known for its buckwheat crepes and a home decor showcase attached to it.

 - Pastis – An expensive French restaurant where Anna Wintour has been spotted on occasion and called “one of the most important restaurants in New York history.”

-- RH Rooftop Restaurant – If you’re not blown away by the chandlers hanging throughout the restaurant, you will be blow away by the outdoor view at sunset.
+- RH Rooftop Restaurant – If you’re not blown away by the chandlers hanging throughout the restaurant, you will be blown away by the outdoor view at sunset.